caccnz/constitution/constitution.md

 1. An Executive Committee member shall be a born-again Christian and baptised for at least five years.

-2. Biblical standards shall be taken into consideration.
-(I Timothy 3:813, Acts 6:16)
+2. An Executive Committee member shall satisfy the character requirements for church leadership as set forth in 1 Timothy 3 and Acts 6.

 3. An Executive Committee member must have been an active member of The Church and have attended The Church for at least two years.